konrad-jamrozik/droidmate/README.md

 * Copy them to `./dev/droidmate/projects/apk-inliner/input-apks`
 * Run the task
 `./dev/droidmate/gradlew :projects:core:prepareInlinedApks`
-or `./dev/droidmate/gradlew :p:c:pIA` for short.
+or `./dev/droidmate/gradlew :p:cor:pIA` for short.
 The apks will be placed in `./dev/droidmate/apks/inlined`
 * Run DroidMate with cmd line arg of `-apksDir=apks/inlined` to use these apks.